Saskatoon Internet

 Summary by situation:

-• Best overall: SaskTel infiNET—true fibre, local company, widest coverage
+• Best overall: SaskTel infiNET — true fibre, Crown corporation, widest coverage in SK

 • Best for rural: Xplore 5G Ultra or Starlink